-The restaurant is located in trendy neighbourhood in Amsterdam and to get there you can walk from the centre through Vondelpark like we did, but it’s probably best you get a taxi.
+The restaurant is located in a trendy neighbourhood in Amsterdam and to get there you can walk from the centre through Vondelpark as we did, but it’s probably best you get a taxi.
 The walk took about an hour.
-The dinner session begins at 5:30pm, not a minute earlier so if you get there too early you’ll be directed to a nearby cafe.
-To book at table at Ron Gastrobar you can use the booking service on their website.
+The dinner session begins at 5:30 pm, not a minute earlier so if you get there too early you’ll be directed to a nearby cafe.
+To book a table at Ron Gastrobar you can use the booking service on their website.
 It’s very easy and practical.

-While Ron Gastrobar claims they are ‘not your typical Michelin Star restuarant,’ the menu shows a few familiarities.
+While Ron Gastrobar claims they are ‘not your typical Michelin Star restaurant,’ the menu shows a few familiarities.
 There are oysters, foie gras, lobster and even caviar.
-While the dry age rib steaks look tempting, my husband and I agree on the 6 course menu which costs 69.50€ per person.
+While the dry age rib steaks look tempting, my husband and I agree on the 6-course menu which costs 69.50€ per person.

 Warm homemade bread arrives with a jar of green olives.

 The first course was gravlax of salmon with horseradish and dille-buttermilk.